Die Artikel im Deutschen

 Articles always come with nouns and normally they are put right in front of them.
 They indicate the gender of the noun (Genus), its number (Numerus) and its case (Kasus).
 Depending on these factors, the ending of the articles changes.
 There are two types of articles, definite and indefinite ones.

 Definite articles (der, die, das) are mostly used for known people or objects.
-In their plural forms, definite articles no longer depend on their gender.
+In their plural forms, definite articles no longer mark gender.

 - Example: “Die Katze klettert auf den Baum vor dem Haus.”